nsamardzic/linux_auto_instal/README.md

 ## Disclamer
 Prior to trying and running the script I suggest that you consult the script configuration.<br/>
-Review the software included & configuration as you see fit and to your preferences.
+Review the software included & configuration and check if it fit and to your preferences.

 By default, this script will do the following:
 - auto install additional repos